Spaces

 - No FTS on

 The design follows Daniel Holmgren’s permissioned data rough spec .
-The goal is that when real atproto permissioned repos ship, migration is mostly data movement — the API your app speaks doesn’t change.
+When real atproto permissioned repos ship, migration is mostly data movement — the wire surface your app speaks doesn’t change.